Resume Content: A Guide to Accuracy and Truthfulness

 Safeguard Against Unintentional Mistakes

 The most vital thing to remember is that you could commit this mistake unintentionally or without knowing it.
 This is why it’s essential to triple-check your GPA, academic information, job titles, and the dates of your employment.
 An employer could suspect otherwise, even if you accidentally misrepresent any of this information.
-Fabrication or misstatement could make you lose out on an enormous career opportunity.
+Fabrication or misstatement could cause you to miss an enormous career opportunity.

 When you’re done writing your resume, go through it again to ensure that whatever you have written is factual and there are no exaggerations or misleading details.
 Truth is critical when looking for any job.
 Ensure you have documents or independent witnesses to back up your claims in your resume.